Rsiddharth54/inflation_analysis/README.md

 # Inflation Predictions Project

 This project analyzes inflation data and builds predictive models for inflation rates using various economic indicators.
+Certified by the London School of Economics (LSE)

 ## 📁 Project Structure